qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 Define current projection
 -------------------------
-Useful when a layer is missing the `proj` file and you know the correct projection.
+Takes a vector layer and changes the associated CRS.
+It is very useful when a layer is missing the ``proj`` file and you know the correct projection.

-Final results are not visible directly on QGIS but the `prj` file is written in the same directory of the input layer.
+Final results are not visible directly on QGIS but the ``prj`` file is written in the same directory of the input layer.

 Parameters